Alex Tanney: Philadelphia Eagles

 In 2021, Tanney was hired by the Philadelphia Eagles as an offensive quality control coach under head coach Nick Sirianni.
 In 2022, Tanney was promoted to assistant quarterbacks coach and offensive assistant coach.

 On February 28, 2023, Tanney was promoted to quarterbacks coach, replacing Brian Johnson, who was promoted to offensive coordinator.

+On January 26, 2024, Tanney requested permission, which was granted by the Eagles, to pursue another coaching job with another team and stated that he had opportunities elsewhere.
+The Eagles were giving their coaching staff an overhaul for the 2024 season and had recently fired offensive coordinator Brian Johnson.

+Indianapolis Colts

+On February 7, 2024, Tanney was hired by the Indianapolis Colts to serve as the team's offensive passing game coordinator.